 Mix on a slow speed and stop the moment the dough comes together to form a ball.
-Turn the pastry out on to some clingfilm and flatten out with your hands.
+Turn the pastry out on to some plastic wrap and flatten out with your hands.
 Wrap up and chill in the fridge for about an hour.

 Blind bake your pastry using baking paper and baking beans, removing these after 15 minutes.
 Use the remaining egg yolk mixed with a few drops of boiling water and egg wash the pastry before returning it to the oven to finish baking.
 The pastry should be very golden and crisp, which should take about 15 minutes more.

-To make the lemon custard, crack the eggs into a large bowl and beat together using a fork, trying not to incorporate too much air while doing so.
+Make the lemon custard: Crack the eggs into a large bowl and beat together using a fork, trying not to incorporate too much air while doing so.
 Add the sugar, lemon juice and zest, and cream.
 Mix together thoroughly then set aside for 10 minutes.
 If after this time any froth appears on the surface, spoon off and discard.
 Pass through a sieve, straining in to a large jug or something that can then be poured from easily.